cms-lab documentation

 The config declares your site URL, framework, CMS repository, route mappings, and optional required fields.
 The scanner loads CMS documents, resolves each expected path, checks the running site, then adds content diagnostics for SEO, images, UID, and required field gaps.
 Provider adapters keep the original CMS payload while normalizing stable IDs, UID-like slugs, status, and public URLs where the CMS exposes them.

-Scopecms-lab supports Next.js App Router with Prismic, Strapi, Directus, and WordPress adapters.
+Scopecms-lab supports Next.js App Router and Pages Router with Prismic, Strapi, Directus, WordPress, Contentful, and Sanity adapters.
 Shopify, internal links, and schema drift checks stay out of the default scan until they have adapters, fixtures, and release smoke coverage.

 Install